MathML/website/legal-documents/non-profit-corporate-by-laws.md

 2.  downloaded to a computer file and kept electronically or on disk as a separate file.
 The retention period depends upon the subject matter of the e-mail, as covered elsewhere in this policy.

+#### Section 5.
+Personally Identifiable Information

+Personally Identifiable Information of donors, officers or affiliates should be kept in a secure (encrypted or otherwise) data store and shall not be made available to any person outside the corporation except the authorized governmental agencies.
+However, these restrictions do not apply to any Personally Identifiable Information whose owner granted Mondial Association for Tools Handling MathML, Ltd. the right to make it public.

 ## ARTICLE XI - Transparency and Accountability, Disclosure of Financial Information With The General Public